 CBS journalist and popular television news personality, Mark McEwen, served for many years in a variety of high profile positions, including anchoring "CBS This Morning" and serving as entertainment reporter for "The Early Show."
 He was also a correspondent on the CBS News show, “48 Hours.”
 From "The Morning Program" to "CBS This Morning" to “The Early Show,” Mark was a mainstay on CBS since first joining the network in 1987 until he left in 2002.
 He anchored with a unique flair and snagged a Who's Who of big interviews.
 Mark was named one of the country’s “Ten Most Trusted News Personalities” in a TV Guide survey.
-Mark has interviewed many prominent newsmakers, including five presidents: Bill Clinton, George H.W.
+Mark has interviewed many prominent newsmakers, including six Presidents: Donald Trump, Bill Clinton, George H.W.
 Bush, Gerald Ford, Jimmy Carter and Richard Nixon.
 He also interviewed Steven Spielberg, Sidney Poitier, Paul McCartney, Stevie Wonder, Garth Brooks, David Letterman, Julia Roberts, Denzel Washington, Tom Hanks, Muhammed Ali, and Leonardo DiCaprio, and many others.
 He has covered almost every imaginable television event including the Oscars, the Cannes Film Festival, the Golden Globe awards, the Grammy awards, and the Country Music Association awards.
 He covered three Winter Olympics including Albertville, France and Lillehammer, Norway, and anchored the morning broadcast from Nagano, Japan during CBS Sports' coverage of the Olympic Winter Games.
 In Nagano, he also ran with the Olympic Torch.
 Mark hosted ‘Live By Request’ on A & E. The Emmy award-winning show featured guests such as David Bowie, Earth Wind and Fire, Elton John, Tony Bennett, the Bee Gees, B. B. King, and others.
 In 2004 Mark became the anchor for the morning and noon news for WKMG in Orlando, Florida.
 In 2005, Mark suffered a stroke, and has since written a book, “After The Stroke: My Journey Back To Life” about that experience, and his recovery.
 The book was nominated for the prestigious “Books For a Better Life” award.
 Mark has served as Ambassador for the American Heart Association’s “Power To End Stroke” campaign and is an advocate for the cause.
 He spoke at the International Stroke Conference in 2008 and 2018.
 He was the host for the first annual RAISE awards (Recognizing Awareness In Stroke Excellence) for the National Stroke Association.
 He was the host for the second annual RAISE awards as well.
 They have featured him as the cover story for Stroke Smart, the National Stroke magazine.
 He has also been on the cover of Heart Insight, the American Stroke Association’s magazine.
 Mark tours the country, speaking on his personal journey.
 His speech is one of hope, courage and inspiration, as he shares the story of his miraculous recovery.
 In March of 2014, Mark began hosting “Positive Mark” on WKMG- TV, which showcased good news, plus positive and inspirational stories.
 In October of 2014 he started a blog titled “Mark McEwen’s World,” which currently has over 300,000 views, and growing.
 It can be found at iammarkmcewen.blogspot.com.
 This blog has already been featured by AARP, the National Stroke Association, and the American Heart Association.
 His writing has been featured in the Orlando Sentinel multiple times.In February of 2016, Mark did a TED Talk, about his time at CBS, his stroke, and the uplifting and inspiring road back.
-In October of 2018 he became a board member of the National Forum for Heart Disease and Stroke Prevention.
+In October of 2018 he became a board member of the National Forum for Heart Disease and Stroke Prevention.February of 2020, Mark joined the team at the Black News Channel as host of “All Things Men”.
+The Black News Channel is available nationwide via cable television and streaming services.
 Mark was born in San Antonio, Texas and raised in Berlin, Germany, Montgomery, Alabama and Crownsville, Maryland.
 He attended the University of Maryland and now lives in Central Florida with his family.